Will Trump still face lawsuits? Will he use Justice Department to sue his enemies?

 Of the four criminal cases against the former and now future president, only one has gone to trial.
 In May, a jury in Manhattan convicted Mr. Trump on 34 felony counts of falsifying business records to hide hush money payments to an adult film star during the 2016 presidential campaign.

 His sentencing is scheduled for Nov.
-26, after being postponed until after the election by New York state judge Juan Merchan, who is overseeing the case.
-Mr. Trump’s lawyers are expected to ask for another delay, the Washington Post reported on Wednesday.
+26, after being postponed until after the election by New York state Judge Juan Merchan, who is overseeing the case.
+Mr. Trump’s lawyers are expected to ask for another delay, The Washington Post reported on Wednesday.
 The president-elect faces a maximum of four years in jail, but whatever the sentence is, it’s unlikely that Mr. Trump will ever serve it, experts say.
 He is appealing the Manhattan conviction, and the sentence will be stayed pending those appeals.
 It’s likely that, once he becomes president in January 2025, the appeals will be stayed until the end of his term.

 The Georgia case